wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-7.&emsp;God has kept your Kingdom for you, but God cannot share God’s joy with you until you know God’s-joy with your whole mind.
+7. God has kept your Kingdom for you, but God cannot share God’s joy with you until you know God’s-joy with your whole mind.
 <sup>2</sup>Revelation is not enough, because revelation is only communication <em>from</em> God.
 <sup>3</sup>God does not need revelation returned to Gpd, which would clearly be impossible, but God does want revelation brought to others.
 <sup>4</sup>Bringing revelation to others cannot be done with the actual revelation; the-actual-revelation’s content cannot be expressed, because the-actual-revelation is intensely personal to the mind that receives the revelation.